henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-12-a multi-sensor fusion system for moving object detection and tracking in urban driving environments.md

 ## Sensor Layer

-The sensor layer is formed by modules for each sensor.
-Each module take the raw data and using sensor specific algorithms to generate high level features.
+The sensor layer is made of sensor-specific modules.
+Each module takes the raw data and uses sensor-specific algorithms to generate high level features.
 And object proposals will be generated from these features.

 For radars, we can get 2D position and direct measuremnt of the speed of the target.
 The measurement at time k would be represented as